-The PMO is well placed to lead on building capability within the wider team.
+The PMO capability is well placed to lead on building improvements within the wider team.
 Here are 4 ways that they can do so.

 When you know where you aspire to be in terms of capability, you can put together a plan to get there.
 This should be owned by the PMO, even if they don’t end up carrying out all of the tasks.